Apache Iceberg, Schema Evolution, Data Modeling, Backward Compatibility, Data Lakehouse

 Streaming Writes with Evolving Schemas

-Iceberg supports streaming writes from Apache Spark Structured Streaming and Apache Flink with automatic schema evolution:
+Iceberg supports streaming writes from Apache Spark Structured Streaming and Apache Flink with automatic schema evolution.
+For details on designing streaming pipelines to lakehouses, see Streaming Ingestion to Lakehouse.

 # Spark Structured Streaming with schema evolution